01 Jan 11 Things No One Tells You About Wedding Planning

 6. At least one not-so-minor unexpected expense will pop up.

 Solved: Even the tightest budget needs a little wiggle room.
 Build in a buffer (5 percent of the overall budget) from the start, so you won’t have to worry every time the wind blows.
+If you’re wanting to keep a better track of your wedding budget (as well budgeting for daily life) you could look into using a budget tracker from a company similar to that of SoFi or others.

 7. Idiot spats will happen.